1. What should I expect at my office visit?

 6. When can I have surgery?

-Dr. Srinivasan usually operates on Wednesdays and Thursdays, and occasionally on Tuesdays.
+Our doctors usually operate on Wednesdays and Thursdays, and occasionally on Tuesdays.
 We understand people’s schedules can be difficult and we strive to accommodate your schedule and the urgency of your condition.

 7. Who will obtain insurance authorization?